k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/03_fabric_api_and_ui_hardening.md

 ### Step 2 - Copy the Key to All Fabric Nodes

-In case of multiple Fabric nodes, if you want all nodes to have the same certificate, copy the `${user.home}/.keystore` that was created in the first step, to each of the nodes in the same path/location.
+In the case of multiple Fabric nodes, if you want all nodes to have the same certificate, copy the `${user.home}/.keystore` file that was created in the first step to each node in the same path and location.

 In case Fabric is running in a Docker container, the user may be different.
-In such case you need to change the file owner by running the following command:
+In such a case, you need to change the file owner by running the following command:

 ~~~bash
 chown root.root ~/.keystore